 - Investigated data breaches for the independent Special Cybersecurity Review Committee of the Yahoo!
 Board of Directors.*

-- Represented retail, pharmaceutical, financial services, and telecommunications providers in connection with data security incidents that required analysis of breach reporting obligations under U.S. and international statutes.*
+- Representing retail, pharmaceutical, financial services, e-commerce, and telecommunications providers in connection with data security incidents that required analysis of breach reporting obligations under U.S. and international statutes.

-- Developed incident response plans for a wide range of companies including insurance, life sciences, and telecommunications providers.*
+- Developed privacy policies and incident response plans for a wide range of companies including insurance, life sciences, and telecommunications providers.

 - Assisted corporations with preparation for and responses to sophisticated cybersecurity incidents.